dideniziuk/MMA-Significant-Strikes-Model/README.md

 For more on the full process, please check out the full [**journal article!**](journal_article.pdf)

-Before building the actual model, I first undertook some exploratory data analysis in order to better understand the data.
-Based on this analysis, certain variables and observations were removed for various statistical reasons.

-As per my professor's instructions, I built models on a training set which included variables like number of bedrooms, zipcode, and roof type.
-The response variable for these predictive models was house price.
-The output prices from the best performing (test set) model were submitted to be compared against actual home listing prices.
-This, in theory, identified under-priced and over-priced properties.
-I employed various statistical learning and ML techniques to build and fit an optimal predictive model.
-These include regression, LOOCV, PCR, PLS, lasso regression, ridge regression, boosting, bagging, and random forest.

-Along with attaining predictions, we were also tasked with producing reports for technical and non-technical audiences of our findings and methods.
-These reports help to keep interpretability of results in mind.

 Data attained from [**ufc-api**](https://github.com/valish/ufc-api)

 ## File Descriptions